department-of-veterans-affairs/vagov-content/pages/life-insurance/totally-disabled-or-terminally-ill.md

 ### What benefits can my spouse and I get?

-Up to 50% of the face value of your coverage in increments of $5,000—paid to you before death
+You'll get up to 50% of the face value of your coverage in increments of $5,000—paid to you before death.

 <br>